open-ephys/onix-fmc-host/README.md

-# FMC Host Board
+# ONIX FMC Host Board
-This card serves as host interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
-This board is a VITA-57.1 compliant module that uses high pin-count FMC connector.
+This card provies a host interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
+It is a VITA-57.1 compliant module that uses high pin-count FMC connector.
 In combination with a base FPGA board (e.g. [Numato Lab Nereid](https://numato.com/product/nereid-kintex-7-pci-express-fpga-development-board),